 Republicans and Democrats are more divided along ideological lines – and partisan antipathy is deeper and more extensive – than at any point in the last two decades. – Pew Research Center

 The political climate in America is reminiscent of a pimple that’s just been popped or an egg cracked, broken, and messy.
 People are frustrated, defensive, enraged, and they are taking it out on each other.
-They feel the need to vent and social media has given them the perfect platform to do so.
+They feel the need to vent and social media has given them the perfect platform to indulge in their cathartic urges.

 Any major publication’s social media page features trending news stories and for every news story is a comment thread rampant in replies that could be labeled as verbal abuse — name-calling, blaming, belittling, and ad hominem arguments galore.
 I think that people are hurting and that engaging in these verbally abusive interactions, behind the safety of their keyboards, feels therapeutic for them.
 However, not everything that feels therapeutic is necessarily good for us or healing in any way.
 Sometimes it’s quite destructive, actually.
 Falling into these habits of taking out our anger with verbal abuse on social media is not healthy, it’s toxic.

 How to Stop Normalizing Verbal Abuse

 So how do we change it up?
 We have to find better ways to express ourselves and find healthy therapeutic outlets for our grievances.
 If you need to participate politically, become an activist for your cause.
 Use your actions and productive rhetoric aimed in the appropriate direction, rather than use verbal abuse on social media aimed at your opposing party.